-- To expressly delegate the Board of Directors, with the fullest powers required by law, to: - Remedy, clarify, specify or complete the resolutions adopted at this General Meeting, or set out in any deeds or documents executed in fulfilment thereof, particularly any omissions, defects or errors of form or substance that may prevent the registration of these resolutions and their consequences in the Trade Register. - 2.
-Resolve all and any doubts that may arise in connection with the resolutions adopted at this General Meeting. - 3.
-Perform, make and enter into such transactions or legal business as may be necessary or convenient for the fulfilment of the resolutions adopted at this General Meeting, executing such public or private documents as may be deemed necessary or convenient to secure the fullest effectiveness of these resolutions. - 4.
-Delegate to one or several of its members, jointly or jointly and severally, or to the Executive Committee, with the power to sub-delegate, all or part of the powers corresponding to the Board and such other powers as may be expressly assigned to it at this General Meeting. - To expressly authorise, as extensively as may be required by law, Antonio Hernández Callejas, Miguel Ángel Pérez Álvarez and Yolanda de la Morena Cerezo, so that any one of them, acting individually and with his/her sole signature, may evidence in a public deed the resolutions adopted at this General Meeting, especially authorising them insofar as may be necessary to secure their development and fulfilment; sign such public or private documents as may be necessary and take and perform such actions as they may deem fit in fulfilment thereof, including the publication of legal notices, in respect of any public or private institutions or authorities, to secure their entry in the Trade Register or in whatsoever other public registers, as the case may be, executing if necessary deeds of ratification, rectification, remedy and clarification, in response to oral suggestions or written qualifications by the Trade Registry -if appropriate requesting the partial registration of the resolutions subject to this formality, the Ministry of Economy, the Ministry of Finance, the National Securities Market Commission (CNMV) and whatsoever other competent public or private institution or body; complete such formalities as may be necessary in respect of the competent authorities to execute and fulfil the resolutions adopted and for the processing of such actions and documents of whatsoever nature as may be necessary at or in respect of the National Securities Market Commission, the Stock Exchange Councils of Madrid, Barcelona, Valencia and Bilbao, Iberclear, the members of these services or entities responsible for the accounting records of bookentry securities, or such other public or private organisations as may be necessary and, in general, take whatsoever action or actions as may be necessary in respect of the resolutions adopted at this General Meeting.
+- To expressly delegate the Board of Directors, with the fullest powers required by law, to: - 1.
+Remedy, clarify, specify or complete the resolutions adopted at this General Meeting, or set out in any deeds or documents executed in fulfilment thereof, particularly any omissions, defects or errors of form or substance that may prevent the registration of these resolutions and their consequences in the Trade Register. - 2 Resolve all and any doubts that may arise in connection with the resolutions adopted at this General Meeting.

+- 3. Perform, make and enter into such transactions or legal business as may be necessary or convenient for the fulfilment of the resolutions adopted at this General Meeting, executing such public or private documents as may be deemed necessary or convenient to secure the fullest effectiveness of these resolutions. - 4.
+Delegate to one or several of its members, jointly or jointly and severally, or to the Executive Committee, with the power to sub-delegate, all or part of the powers corresponding to the Board and such other powers as may be expressly assigned to it at this General Meeting.

+To expressly authorise, as extensively as may be required by law, Antonio Hernández Callejas, Miguel Ángel Pérez Álvarez and Yolanda de la Morena Cerezo, so that any one of them, acting individually and with his/her sole signature, may evidence in a public deed the resolutions adopted at this General Meeting, especially authorising them insofar as may be necessary to secure their development and fulfilment; sign such public or private documents as may be necessary and take and perform such actions as they may deem fit in fulfilment thereof, including the publication of legal notices, in respect of any public or private institutions or authorities, to secure their entry in the Trade Register or in whatsoever other public registers, as the case may be, executing if necessary deeds of ratification, rectification, remedy and clarification, in response to oral suggestions or written qualifications by the Trade Registry -if appropriate requesting the partial registration of the resolutions subject to this formality-, the Ministry of Economy, the Ministry of Finance, the National Securities Market Commission (CNMV) and whatsoever other competent public or private institution or body; complete such formalities as may be necessary in respect of the competent authorities to execute and fulfil the resolutions adopted and for the processing of such actions and documents of whatsoever nature as may be necessary at or in respect of the National Securities Market Commission, the Madrid, Barcelona, Valencia and Bilbao Stock Exchange Councils, the Securities Clearing and Settlement Service, the Members of these services or entities responsible for the Accounting Records of book-entry securities, or such other public or private organisations as may be necessary and, in general, take whatsoever action or actions as may be necessary in respect of the resolutions adopted at this General Meeting.

-Votes for 99,983,136; Votes against 0; Abstentions 15,142; Total votes cast 99,998,278
+Votes for 111,236,095; Votes against 4; Blank votes: 0; Abstentions 1,608; Total votes cast 111,236,099